University of Pittsburgh School of Public and International Affairs: Degree programs

+Starting in 2025, SPIA offers a Bachelor of Arts (BA) in Public Policy degree.

-GSPIA has recently added the Peace Corps Master's International (MI) track that enables students to earn a master's degree in public health and also volunteer with the Peace Corps.
+In 2009, SPIA added the Peace Corps Master's International (MI) track that enables students to earn a master's degree in public health and also volunteer with the Peace Corps.
 This program blends classroom learning with real-world experience for students interested in a career in global health.

-Additionally, GSPIA offers several joint degree programs with other schools within the University of Pittsburgh, as well as with universities within the Pittsburgh Council on Higher Education.
-The following are a list of available joint degree programs available to students at GSPIA.
+Additionally, SPIA offers several joint degree programs with other schools within the University of Pittsburgh, as well as with universities within the Pittsburgh Council on Higher Education.
+The following are a list of available joint degree programs available to students at SPIA.